GabrielSCabrera/BanterBot/README.md

 A class that handles text-to-speech synthesis using Azure's Cognitive Services.
 It supports a wide range of output formats, voices, and speaking styles.
 The synthesized speech can be interrupted, and the progress can be monitored in real-time.

+### SpeechToText
+A class that provides an interface to convert spoken language into written text using Azure Cognitive Services.
+It allows continuous speech recognition and provides real-time results as sentences are recognized.

 ### BanterBotInterface

 An abstract base class for designing frontends for the BanterBot application.
 It provides a high-level interface for managing conversations with the bot, including sending messages, receiving responses, and updating the conversation area.
+Accepts both keyboard inputs and microphone voice inputs.

 ### BanterBotTK

-A graphical user interface (GUI) for a chatbot application that employs OpenAI models for generating responses and Azure Neural Voices for text-to-speech.
+A graphical user interface (GUI) for a chatbot application that employs OpenAI models for generating responses, Azure Neural Voices for text-to-speech, and Azure speech-to-text.
 The class inherits from both tkinter.Tk and BanterBotInterface, offering a seamless integration of chatbot functionality with an intuitive interface.

 ## Installation